dgor82/dgor82.github.io/dev_style_guide.md

 I apply three simple rules:

 1. Enable nullable types consistently via `<Nullable>enable</Nullable>` in Directory.Build.props saved in solution root.
-2. Never actually make any types under my control nullable (with the exception of using them for the fields in my monadic wrappers).
+2. Very rarely make any types under my control nullable (with the exception of using them for the fields in my monadic wrappers and a few other low-level/technical code exceptions).
-3. Instead, use `Option<T>` for any optional T.
+3. Instead, use `Option<T>` for any optional T, especially for Ts representing domain concepts.

 #### 2) For potentially throwing operations: `Attempt<T>`

-In my default setup, I also have `Attempt<T>` to encapsulate the outcome of an operation that might throw an exception.
+I use `Attempt<T>` to encapsulate the outcome of an operation that might throw an exception.
 I steer clear of the name `Try<T>` (idiomatic in the functional world) due to its clash with the specific semantics of the 'Try' prefix for methods in C# (i.e. returning a bool and writing the result into an out variable).
 I also like `Attempt<T>` more because it's a noun, thereby aligning better than `Try<T>` with the noun-names of the other monadic wrappers.

 #### 3) For potentially failing operations:  `Result<T>`